Kitware/CMake/Help/prop_test/TIMEOUT_AFTER_MATCH.rst

 reset to the current time and its timeout duration is changed to ``seconds``.
 Prior to this, the timeout duration is determined by the :prop_test:`TIMEOUT` property or the :variable:`CTEST_TEST_TIMEOUT` variable if either of these are set.
+Because the test's start time is reset, its execution time will not include any time that was spent waiting for the matching output.

 :prop_test:`TIMEOUT_AFTER_MATCH` is useful for avoiding spurious timeouts when your test must wait for some system resource to become